Dos and Don'ts of Drug Safety

 The FDA recommends flushing only if the drug label or accompanying information has instructions to do so.
 These are usually medicines that are very dangerous or fatal if they are taken by the wrong person, or if they are found by a child or pet.
 This includes the following medications:

-Other drugs can be disposed of with your household garbage.
+Other medications that should be flushed can be found on the FDA’s website.
+Most other drugs can be disposed of with your household garbage.
 When throwing away medications in the trash, follow these medication disposal guidelines:

 - Remove drugs from their original containers and remove or scratch out identifying information from container labels.

-- Mix crushed or dissolved medications with kitty litter, saw dust, coffee grounds, or another substance that will absorb them and make them undesirable.
+- Mix medications with kitty litter, saw dust, coffee grounds, or another substance that will absorb them and make them undesirable.

 - Put drug mixture into a sealable plastic bag or bottle with a screw-on lid and place in trash.